wewewer123/LOVE-VN-ENGINE/README.md

 - 3DS: To run the vn on the 3DS simply startup LovePotion from the homebrew launcher.

-- Switch: To run the vn on the Switch simply startup LovePotion from the homebrew launcher.
+- Switch: To run the vn on the Switch simply startup LovePotion from the homebrew launcher (doesn't work in tablet mode).

-- web: Go to [this website](https://easydoor.mine.bz/LoveVN) (if it's online) (some browsers don't work idk why)
+- web: Go to [this website](http://easydoor.mine.bz/server/LoveVN/) (if it's online) (some browsers don't work idk why)

 - iOS: To run the vn on iOS simply run the .love file that you imported into the app.